 21.1 Any notice required to be given under the Agreement shall be in writing and shall be delivered personally, or sent by pre-paid first-class post, recorded delivery or by commercial courier to the other party, or as otherwise specified by the relevant party by notice in writing to the other party.

-21.2 Any notice shall be deemed to have been duly received if delivered personally, when left at the address set out in the Order Form or, if sent by pre-paid first-class post or recorded delivery, at 9.00 am on the second Business Day after posting, or if delivered by commercial courier, on the date and at the time that the courier's delivery receipt is signed.
+21.2 Any notice shall be deemed to have been duly received if delivered personally, when left at the stated address or, if sent by pre-paid first-class post or recorded delivery, at 9.00 am on the second Business Day after posting, or if delivered by commercial courier, on the date and at the time that the courier's delivery receipt is signed.

 21.3 This condition 21 shall not apply to the service of any in any proceedings or other documents in any legal action.